backupbrew/switchbrew/Flog.md

 motion control while holding the Z{L/R} button is also supported instead of using buttons.

+## Official Launch

 It is currently known to be launched by setting the system date to July 11 and performing a currently unknown motion with the two Joy-Con.

+## Screenshots

+These screenshots were originally taken by executing flog with an unofficial method.

 ![Flog main-screen](Flog0.jpg "Flog main-screen") ![Flog 1-player](Flog1.jpg "Flog 1-player") ![Flog 2-player mode as